TheNaubit/make-url/CONTRIBUTING.md

 Building the project should be quick and easy.
 If it isn't, it's the maintainer's fault.
 Please report any problems with building in a GitHub issue.

-You need to have a reasonably recent version of node.js to build *urlcat*.
+You need to have a reasonably recent version of node.js to build *make-url*.
 My node version is 18.0.0 and npm version 8.6.0.

 First, clone the git repository: